kobinabrandon/kobinabrandon/README.md

    -  a Streamlit web application that predicts user demand for the City of Chicago's Divvy bike-sharing service.
    -  creating and deploying an exchange rate prediction service as a REST API.
 The purpose of this project is to force me to become familiar with FastAPI.
    -  creating a service that identifies the genus (and eventually the species) of a mushroom.
 I'm using this project to force myself to transition to Pytorch and delve deeper into deep learning (I had used Tensorflow before, but Pytorch appeals to me a great deal more).
-   -  a language translator which is based on a transformer model built from sratch using Pytorch.
+   -  a language translator which is based on both pretrained transformers as well as one that I built from sratch using Pytorch.

 ### Current Learning Objectives
 - Learn about more about various GANs, ConvNets, and transformers, and use them to make stuff.
 - Learn about model deployment on AWS and GCP.
 - Start reading deep learning papers.

 👯 I’m open to collaborating with others on virtually any project, as I'm eager to learn about as many machine learning architectures and tools as possible.